isomerpages/mlaw-corp/news/speeches/_posts/2016-01-22-Closing-address-by-Law-Minister-Mr-K-Shanmugam-at-the-International-Conference-on-Legal-Convergence-in-an-Asian-Century-and-launch-of-the-Asian-Business-Law-Institute.md

 ---
-layout: post
-title: "Closing address by Law Minister, Mr K Shanmugam, at the International Conference on “Legal Convergence in an Asian Century” and launch of the Asian Business Law Institute"
+title: 'Closing address by Law Minister, Mr K Shanmugam, at the International Conference on “Legal Convergence in an Asian Century” and launch of the Asian Business Law Institute'
 permalink: /news/speeches/closing-address-by-law-minister--mr-k-shanmugam--at-the-internat
 breadcrumb: Speeches
-collection_name: news

 ---

 22 Jan 2016 Posted in [Speeches](/news/speeches)